AminZibayi/react-extensible/README.md

 ```

 **Result:**
-You will observe three "Hello" messages on the screen. after 3 seconds, the two last ones will get disapeared because of `Action.disable("beta")`.
+You will observe three "Hello" messages on the screen. after 3 seconds, the two last ones will get disappeared because of `Action.disable("beta")`.

-react-extensible has much more capabilites; See API Reference.
+react-extensible has much more capabilities; See API Reference.

 ## API Reference